Little Britches (outlaw): Enchantment with crime

-Little Britches joined the Doolin gang but lost her horse and returned home to the stern rebuke of her father.
+Little Britches joined the Doolin-Dalton gang but lost her horse and returned home to the stern rebuke of her father.
 She was determined nevertheless to pursue a life of crime, and she married a deaf-mute horse dealer, Benjamin Midkiff, in March 1895.
 They established housekeeping in a hotel in Perry in Noble County in northern Oklahoma.
 Midkiff found her unfaithful, however, and he returned the teenager to her father after the two had been together for only six weeks.
 Within a day of returning home, she began riding along the Arkansas River in search of outlaw adventure.

 Soon she apparently married Robert Stephens, but the union lasted only six months.
 At a community dance Jennie and Annie met the Doolin gang, later called the Wild Bunch (not the Butch Cassidy gang of the same name).
 These outlaws, all eleven of whom met violent deaths, maintained a hideaway in the Creek Nation Cave, located on the Cimarron River in Payne County near Ingalls east of Stillwater, Oklahoma.
 At a shootout in Ingalls in 1893, three marshals were killed.

 Little Britches and Cattle Annie were excellent horse riders and sharpshooters who dressed in men's clothing.
 The two women evaded law enforcement and became known for their daring pursuits throughout the region.
 The pair sold whisky to the Osage and Pawnee tribes and engaged in horse theft, operating either together or alone.
 They alerted other outlaws about the location of law enforcement officers.

 In mid-August 1895, Little Britches was captured, but she soon escaped from a restaurant in Pawnee, Oklahoma Territory, while she was in the custody of Sheriff Frank Lake.
 Journalist accounts maintain that she left through the back door of the establishment despite the presence of a guard.
 She tore off her dress, grabbed the horse of a deputy marshal, and galloped away into the night.
 U.S. Marshals Bill Tilghman and his deputy Steve Burke quickly tracked down Annie and Little Britches.
 Burke caught Cattle Annie as she was climbing from a window, but Tilghman had more difficulty apprehending Little Britches, who fired a Winchester rifle at both lawmen.
 Tilghman then shot Little Britches' horse.
 As the animal fell to the ground, Little Britches was taken into custody and jailed, but only after she had tried to shoot Tilghman with a pistol and then to attack him physically.